uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ### Describe Dataset
 The `describe-dataset` tool is used for fetching metadata about a given dataset in the Census Bureau’s API.
 It accepts the following arguments:
-* Year (Required) - The vintage of the dataset, e.g. 1987
 * Dataset (Required) - The identifier of the dataset, e.g. "acs/acs1"
-* Type (Optional) - The type of metadata to fetch, e.g. "geography", "variables", "sorts", "groups", "tags", and "examples".
-Leaving this blank will return generalized metadata about the dataset.
+* Year (Optional) - The vintage of the dataset, e.g. 1987

 #### Example
 ```